 - According to an analysis published by Expansión, if you had invested in every single startup that won the SeedRocket accelerator program, you'd have a 3.7x ROI.

-Conector is a Spanish startup incubator and accelerator that provides mentorship services for entrepreneurs and seed-stage startups.
-Located in Madrid, it focuses on tech-oriented early-stage companies and is considered to be one of the best incubators for startups.
+Conector is a Spanish startup accelerator that provides mentorship services for entrepreneurs and seed-stage startups.
+With HQ in Barcelona, it focuses on tech-oriented early-stage companies and is considered to be one of the best incubators for startups.

-- Hosts a travel tech accelerator - Conector Travel-Tech - that supports seed-stage startups with launched MVP products.
+- Hosts a travel tech accelerator in Mallorca - Conector Travel-Tech - that supports seed-stage startups with launched MVP products.

 Location: Menorca, Spain & Mayakoba, Mexico